 Really though, at the heart of Mischief is a technology called ADF.
 Originally created as a way to efficiently store complex shape information (such as a knee), it’s now used in the Saffron Type System (found in your Kindle), and more recently inside new sculpting tools — an apparent attempt to the bring its 3D capabilities to mass market.

-What has this got to do with what I’m talking about, and why don’t I know who my audience is?
+What has this got to do with anything, and how did we get here from breaking things?
 Well, you could in some ways argue that Mischief is in fact already broken, as it’s no longer receiving active development effort:

 With no significant updates in recent memory, the once active Mischief community has been dwindling for a while.
 Why on earth would I be writing about a piece of software that currently appears dead in the water?
 Who wants to read about that?

-Well, Mischief, and the technology behind it, to me is remarkable.
-It always surprises me just how few people know it exists.
+Well, Mischief, and the technology behind it, to me is really remarkable.
 At the time of writing, I don’t know of any other vector based painting tool featuring an infinite canvas and no resolution limit.
-While I’m sure this doesn’t necessarily mean there are none, I think it’s safe to say they’re quite rare.
+While I’m sure this doesn’t necessarily mean there are none, I think it’s safe to say they’re rare.

 The first notable thing is the sheer usability and non-existent learning curve.
 In other tools you spend significant time thinking about stuff like configuring your canvas to accomodate your artwork.
 In Mischief, you open the program and you start.
 That’s it.

-Unlike with tools such as Photoshop, I don’t have to wade through tons of brush variations, or be constantly distracted by thousands of widgets and buttons on an ancient spaceship dashboard.
+Unlike tools such as Photoshop, I don’t have to wade through tons of brush variations, or be constantly distracted by thousands of widgets and buttons on an ancient spaceship dashboard.
 Everything just fades away, leaving you with a few simple brushes, a colour picker and your own artistic ability.
-It really is the digital experience closest to pen and paper.

 This all means I can draw whatever I want, wherever I want, for as long as I like in any direction, at any scale, and I won’t ever run out of space.
 I can just let my mind wander and draw away to my heart’s content.